lexblagus/New-Wordpress-plugin-widget/README.md

 # New-Wordpress-plugin-widget
-a blank new template with sidebar widget, options page, and rendering.
-Perfect for beginners create their own Wordpress plugin
+A blank plugin with options.
+Perfect for beginners create their own widget.